fabifors/hackerNewsScrape/readme.md

 This might change and I will try to update this documentation as this happens.

 ### index.js
 The index file is used to initialize a new instance of exress and run a server.
 We set headers from the config file and declare the routes that the application is using.
-The logic performed in for each route is defined in the module routes.js and are imported here to keep the application managable.
+The logic performed in each route is defined in the module routes.js and are imported here to keep the application managable.

 ```javascript
 // Dependencies